Complete this form and one of our expert team will be in touch to discuss how we can help

-Cohabitation disputes often arise where there is no cohabitation agreement to refer to in the event of a relationship breaking down.
-If there is no agreement, then a court application may be required in order to resolve the dispute.
+Cohabitation disputes among unmarried partners typically occur when there is no cohabitation agreement to refer to in the event of a relationship breaking down.

 At Goodwins, we understand the stress that can be caused by these disputes, and we will work hard to resolve any issues efficiently and fairly, ensuring you and your children can continue with your lives with the least disruption possible.